Security and Reliability

 - An untested backup can make recovery impossible after data loss.

-- Poor monitoring can allow payment failures, broken forms, or system errors to continue unnoticed.
+- Poor monitoring can allow payment failures, broken forms, failed jobs, or system errors to continue unnoticed.

 - Unclear ownership can turn a small issue into a prolonged operational problem.

-Security and reliability matter because they reduce the risk of unauthorized access, data loss, downtime, broken processes, inaccurate records, and expensive emergency fixes.
+- Security and reliability matter because they reduce the risk of unauthorized access, data loss, downtime, broken processes, inaccurate records, compliance exposure, and expensive emergency fixes.
 They make a solution trustworthy after it goes live.

-A solution is not complete just because it works once.
-It needs to keep working safely, clearly, and consistently over time.
+A solution is not complete just because it works in a test environment.
+It needs to keep working safely, clearly, and consistently under normal operating pressure.

 Core Security Safeguards

-A secure technical solution should protect data at every stage of its lifecycle.
-That means protecting data when it is collected, transferred, stored, processed, accessed, and eventually deleted or archived.
+A secure technical solution should protect data across its lifecycle.
+That means protecting data when it is collected, transferred, stored, processed, accessed, shared, archived, or deleted.

 Core Reliability Safeguards

 Reliability depends on preparation.
-A system should not assume that everything will work perfectly all the time.
+A system should not assume everything will work perfectly all the time.
 APIs fail.
 Users submit unexpected data.
 Servers slow down.
 Vendors change behavior.
+Deployments introduce bugs.
 Human errors happen.

 A reliable solution is designed with the expectation that something may fail.
-The goal is to reduce the impact, make the failure visible, and provide a practical path to recovery.
+The goal is to reduce the impact, make the failure visible, protect important data, and provide a practical path to recovery.

 Data Integrity and System Stability

-Data integrity means information remains accurate, complete, consistent, protected, and recoverable.
-A system should not allow important records to be changed without permission, lost without recovery options, or processed without traceability.
+Data integrity means information remains accurate, complete, consistent, protected, traceable, and recoverable.
+A system should not allow important records to be changed without permission, lost without recovery options, duplicated without detection, or processed without traceability.

-For example, a booking and payment system should preserve the correct guest details, payment status, confirmation record, and operational notes.
-If something fails, the business should be able to verify what happened through logs, records, backups, or recovery processes.
+For example, a booking and payment system should preserve the correct guest details, payment status, confirmation record, internal notes, and operational handoff.
+If something fails, the business should be able to verify what happened through logs, records, backups, payment provider records, or recovery processes.

 System stability means the solution behaves consistently under normal operating conditions.
 Users should not experience random failures.
 Admins should not rely on manual fixes.
 Critical workflows should not break without visibility.